Somaur/callgraph/README.md

 ## Overview

-CallGraph is an IntelliJ IDEA plugin that generates and visualizes call graphs for Java methods.
-It helps developers understand code flow by showing how methods call each other, making it easier to navigate and comprehend complex codebases.
+CallGraph helps you understand your Java codebase by visualizing how methods call each other.
+Simply select any method, generate a graph, and explore the connections through an interactive diagram.
+When you click on edges in the graph, you'll be taken directly to where that method call appears in your code editor.

 ![Sample Callgraph](sample.jpeg)